Foundations of Static and Dynamic Absolute Concentration Robustness: Introduction

 Further suppose that this finding holds up over repeated trials and a wide variety of flow/influx conditions.
-Then we conclude that the experiment provides strong evidence in favor of the hypothesis that {\bf the experimental system shows empirical robustness to the influx process}. \enen
+Then we conclude that the experiment provides strong evidence in favor of the hypothesis that {\bf the measured variable shows empirical robustness to the influx process}. \enen The formula in Step 4 is only meant to be suggestive of a statistical test to compare two group means: before-flow group and after-flow group.
+The left side is just the absolute value of the group mean difference.
+The right side is a measure of the within-group variability.
+To get some evidence of robustness requires that the between-group difference not be too much higher than the within-group variability.

 {\bf An important remark on the experimental design:} It is worth emphasizing that we are not making any claims about the state of the variables that are not recorded.
 A non-recorded species concentration may be oscillating, growing in time, converging to zero, or otherwise evolving in time.
-This could happen throughout the experiment or some part of the experiment, such as only during the initial phase or only during the final phase.
-In other words, any statement about the output variable $\mathfrak X$ at rest should not be equated with the overall system being at equilibrium.
-The experiment cannot detect a steady state (every single concentration at rest) unless the concentration of every single variable is measured.
-More importantly, restricting the scope of the study to merely steady states is unnecessary, and comes with the danger of ruling out out many interesting biological systems, especially ones that operate far from equilibrium.